fraenku/java/src/main/java/com/fwe/java8/streams.md

 - R is the type of the object (typically, but not always, the collection) resulting from the collect operation.

-The suplier is the starting point, an empty accumulator used during the collection process.
+The supplier is the starting point, an empty accumulator used during the collection process.
 Example:
 ```  Java
 public Supplier<List<T>> supplier() {